bryphe/vscode-relative-line-numbers/README.md

 - Open the command palette in Visual Studio Code (`Ctrl-Shift-P` or `Cmd-Shift-P`)
 - Select `Install Extension` and search for 'Relative line numbers'

+## Commands

+__Relative Line Numbers: Disable__ (`extension.relativeLineNumbersDisable`) - turn off relative line numbering.
+This is useful when debugging or in other situations where other gutter icons need to be visible.

+__Relative Line Numbers: Enable__ (`extension.relativeLineNumbersEnable`) - turn relative line numbering back on.

+Use `Control+Shift+P` to open the command palette and run the commands.

 ## Source

 [Github](https://github.com/extr0py/vscode-relative-line-numbers)

 ## Issues